konditi1/school_website/README.md

 * Assignment Submission: Ability for students to submit assignments electronically and receive feedback from instructors.
 * Communication Channels: Features for staff and students to communicate effectively through email, discussion forums, and messaging systems.
 * Event Management: Event calendars highlighting important dates such as exams, holidays, and school activities.
-* Online Learning: Provision of online learning resources, including course materials, quizzes, and interactive assignments.
+* Module Learning: Provision of module learning resources, including course materials, quizzes, and interactive assignments.
 * Parental Engagement: Platform for parental engagement, allowing parents to stay informed about their child's academic progress and school activities.

-Prerequisites
+# Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before getting started, ensure you have the following:
+- Node.js and npm installed.
+- MongoDB installed and running locally or accessible via a remote server.
 * Node.js and npm installed on your local machine.
 * MongoDB installed and running locally or accessible via a remote server.